pinkpong111/Vector-Storm-Theory/README.md

   co-generation loop operating at governance timescale.
 ```

-The landscape shaping mechanism described in "Constructive vs. Destructive Storms" is the same principle applied to attractor dynamics: agents (seeds) explore and form basins (reshape environment); basins (environment) constrain and enable agent behavior (filter seed activation).
+The landscape shaping mechanism described in "Constructive vs. high-intensity Storm regimes" is the same principle applied to attractor dynamics: agents (seeds) explore and form basins (reshape environment); basins (environment) constrain and enable agent behavior (filter seed activation).
 Upper-layer governance does not design either side independently — it provides initial conditions under which the co-generation loop self-organizes toward stability.

 > Structural seeds may persist indefinitely in dormant form when environmental conditions never satisfy their activation constraints.
 Evolution reflects environmental resonance rather than universal realization of all potential structures.
 Environmental conditions both constrain and are recursively reshaped by active seeds — stability and evolution arise through mutual co-generation rather than unilateral causation.